xeij/postscript-interpreter/README.md

 ## Overview

-This interpreter implements **all 47 PostScript commands** from the specification (100% coverage), providing robust support for:
+This interpreter implements robust support for:
 - Stack-based operations
 - Arithmetic and mathematical functions
 - Dictionary management